Survey of Health, Ageing and Retirement in Europe: Wave 6 (2015)

 Wave 6 was conducted in 2015 in 17 countries.
 One of the most important innovations was the collection of objective health measures by means of “Dried Blood Spot Sampling” (DBSS): In 12 countries, a blood samples were collected in order to determine blood levels which are associated with diseases that primarily occur among older people.
 These include cardiovascular diseases and diseases that can be triggered by external living conditions and environmental factors, such as diabetes mellitus (type 2).
 These additional biomarkers are expected to be a useful instrument for comparing the objective health status with the subjective perception of the respondents.
 Moreover, they should help to explain correlations between health and social status and to demonstrate the course of a disease.
 Wave 6 furthermore captures longitudinal changes in the social networks.

 Wave 7 (2017)

 In 2017, the main data collection of Wave 7 took place in 28 countries - full coverage of the EU was achieved by including 8 new countries in SHARE: Finland, Lithuania, Latvia, Slovakia, Romania, Bulgaria, Malta and Cyprus.
 All respondents who had already taken part in the third wave of SHARE (SHARELIFE) were interviewed about their current situation in terms of family, friends, health as well as social and financial circumstances.
 For those who had not taken part in SHARELIFE, the Wave 7 questionnaire contained a SHARELIFE module to collect information on their life histories.
 Wave 7 data was released in April 2019.

+Wave 8 (2019-20)

+Fieldwork for the eighth wave of SHARE began in October 2019.
+In addition to regular interviews, physical activity measurements using sensors were also conducted in a subsample in 10 countries.
+From the beginning of 2020, the COVID-19 pandemic spread across Europe and affected almost all areas of life, including survey research.
+SHARE, like other surveys, had to suspend regular face-to-face interviews in March 2020 due to strict epidemiological control measures in the 28 participating countries.
+This was particularly urgent as SHARE targets the population aged 50 and over, including very old respondents and residents of retirement and nursing homes who are at highest risk of possible infection.
+As a result, SHARE switched to telephone interviewing and developed a special "SHARE Corona" survey, which was successfully conducted in all 28 countries between April and August 2020.

+Wave 9 (2021-22)

+In summer 2021, one year after the first SHARE Corona survey, another telephone survey on the effects of the pandemic was conducted.
+The face-to-face surveys for the ninth wave were conducted between October 2021 and September 2022 in all 28 SHARE countries.
+In five countries (Czech Republic, Denmark, France, Germany, Italy), an additional project was carried out to measure the cognitive abilities of respondents (SHARE HCAP).